tgremlin/terraform_azure_aks/README.md

 - dns_prefix
 - node_count

-These variables are set with defaults, but can be overridden at the CLI with -var="vm_size="Standard_A4_v2" for example.
+These variables are set with defaults, but can be overridden at the CLI with `-var="vm_size="Standard_A4_v2"` for example.
 - vm_size (default set to "Standard_A2_v2")
 - location (default set to "South Central US")

+Output variables:
+- host
+- kube_config
+Save these to a file that you can pass to kubectl using `terraform output > azurek8s` for example.